Teacher Education Program

 This program is a professional training program for educators working in alternative and correctional programs as teachers, counselors, or administrators.
 The educational certificate program is taught in conjunction with courses provided through Counseling Psychology.

 The certificate requires 12 units of course work (4 courses), submission of a portfolio, and supervised field work.
 Students should see Bob Michels, program coordinator, for further information.
-Course Requirements: EDUC 293 or CPSY 243, CPSY 244, 245, and 246.
+Course Requirements: CPSY 243, CPSY 244, 245, and 246.

 For more information contact Advisor Bob Michels (firstname.lastname@example.org)

-The Excellence in Catholic Education and Leadership (ExCEL) Program provides an opportunity for those interested in becoming a Catholic school teacher to earn their MA and teaching credential while teaching in their own Catholic school classroom.
-ExCEL students are paid as beginning teachers and are offered free housing for two years while completing the academic requirements for their MA in teaching.
+The Excellence in Catholic Education and Leadership (ExCEL) Program provides an opportunity for those interested in becoming a Catholic school teacher to earn their Master of Arts in Teaching and Teaching Credential (MATTC) while teaching in their own Catholic school classroom.
+ExCEL students are paid as beginning teachers and are offered free housing for two years while completing the academic requirements for their MATTC.
 Part of a larger system of programs in the University Consortium for Catholic Education, ExCEL is centered on four pillars: Service through Teaching, Living in Community, Spiritual Development, and, unique to the program at SCU, Technology in Teaching.

 The program begins in June of each year with an intense summer of preparation for teaching the fall.
-ExCEL students are assigned Mentor Teachers and Instructional Coach to support them in their teaching.
+ExCEL students are assigned a mentor teacher and an instructional coach to support them in their teaching.
 We especially seek students who are hoping to stay in Catholic schools and in our region, becoming part of a thriving Catholic educational system in our area.

-After two years of coursework, students are eligible for the MA in Teaching degree from Santa Clara University's School of Education and Counseling Psychology and will have completed all the requirements for the California preliminary teaching credential with the exception of a third year of teaching.
-(California requires three years in a private school classroom to earn the credential).
-Upon completion of this final certification requirement, ExCEL teachers will have both their CA teaching credential and MA degree.
+After two years of coursework, students are eligible for the MATTC degree from the School of Education and Counseling Psychology and will have completed all the requirements for the California Preliminary Teaching Credential with the exception of a third year of teaching (California requires three years in a private school classroom to earn the credential).
+Upon completion of this final certification requirement, ExCEL teachers will have both their California teaching credential and MATTC degree.

 SEMILLA Teacher Fellowship